Guest Blogger: How to Avoid Bad Contractors for your Home Renovation Project

 And of course, you must ask if he is licensed and make sure to sign a contract stating that he will be liable should you have to redo any of his work at a later date due to code-related issues.
 In fact, a contract in general is a good idea to ensure that you have some legal recourse should he bail on your project.
 Finally, make sure that the payment structure is beneficial, including milestones, and that you don’t pay in full until the project is complete.

-For more home renovation tips on Stagetecture, click here.
+For more home renovation ideas on Stagetecture, click here.